 From the outside, the new building presents a facade that connects the two parts of the building to form an ensemble.
 The main entrance to the Institute is on the west side, facing Boltzmannstraße.
 The seminar room above it juts out of the building, and provides an attractive accompaniment to the entrance area.

 The MPI for Physics thought it was important to create as many informal communication rooms as possible in order to promote exchange among the scientists.
-For this reason, seating areas are distributed throughout the building, and a planted inner courtyard can be reached from several points, including the library.
+For this reason, besides 11 seminar rooms of different sizes, the new building offers a café in the central hall, a roof garden, several tea rooms and seating areas.

 Security of supply has top priority in research buildings, from electricity and water to a smoothly functioning cooling system.
 Independent of that fact, the MPI for Physics places great value on sustainability.
 That is why, when the structures were planned, attention was given to reducing energy consumption.